dcernst/dcernst.github.io/_posts/2015-01-14-setting-the-stage.md

   - mathematics
   - teaching
 ---
-Whenever I&#8217;m teaching via [inquiry-based learning][1] (IBL), it is important to get student buy-in.
-I often refer to this as &#8220;marketing IBL&#8221;.
+Whenever I'm teaching via [inquiry-based learning][1] (IBL), it is important to get student buy-in.
+I often refer to this as "marketing IBL".
 My typical approach to marketing involves having a dialogue with my students, where I ask them leading questions in the hope that at the end of our discussion the students will have told me that something like IBL is exactly what we should be doing.

-In the past, I would just wing it on day one and it&#8217;s been different every time.
-However, I&#8217;ve had lots of people ask me to describe exactly what I do and I also thought it would be a good exercise for me to sit down and think carefully about the activity.
-So, in the fall of 2014, I created some slides to guide the activity, which I am now calling &#8220;Setting the Stage&#8221;.
+In the past, I would just wing it on day one and it's been different every time.
+However, I've had lots of people ask me to describe exactly what I do and I also thought it would be a good exercise for me to sit down and think carefully about the activity.
+So, in the fall of 2014, I created some slides to guide the activity, which I am now calling "Setting the Stage".
 Since then I have shortened the activity and made some improvements.
 The current version of the activity is inspired by [TJ Hitchman][2], [Mike Starbird][3], and [Brian Katz][4].

 The main idea is that I want to get students thinking about why we there and what we should really be striving to get out of the course.
 In addition, it helps students understand why I take an IBL approach in my classes.
 Below is an outline of the the activity.